ig-kh/data_stack/spark_ml_pt1/readme.md

 Run starups are incopsulted inside *run_experiments\** shell scripts (e.g. 👉[this script](./run_experements_single_node.sh)) for automated logs collections for further performance assesment.

+The script is run via spark submit, ignoring default startup options for Spark on Hadoop, the run is controlled by the following arguments:

+> ***--pth*** path to data (default or XXL) <br>
+***--dbg*** flag that enables debugging (not used inside experiments runs) <br>
+***--opt*** flag switching default version of script to the one, involving perfomance optimizations <br>
+***--jars*** path argument for including side precompiled jvm executables (used for optimization in the next section) <br>

-### Optimization [🐍⚡️]: Partitioning and efficient functions
+### Optimization [🧩⚡️]: Partitioning and efficient functions

+In order to optimize the run two optimizations are presented:

+1. Before application of trandforms the dataframe is repartitioned to comply with *sparkContext.defaultParallelism* as seen

+2. The IIRF is also implented in Scala PL as seen 👉[here](.src/scala/iirf/src/main/scala/Main.scala).
+Precompiled jar (via [sbt](https://www.scala-sbt.org/), the snapshot is placed inside an 👉[ad hoc folder](./src/scala/)) is loaded through source path as a ***--jars***  flag in initialization and is registered as UDF.

+For additional details look inside the 👉[main script](./src/run.py) comments.

 ## Graphs [📊]: The statistically viable reluslts on efficiency.

-The results for different data versions and algorithm setups were derived 100 times each.
+The results for different data versions and algorithm setups were derived **100 times** each.

 Reults are the following:
 For original data: